 - Pigeons located around airports can also be a threat to human safety because of potential bird-aircraft collisions, and are considered a medium priority hazard to jet aircraft by the US Air Force.

-Pigeons are filthy birds, causing disease and damage.
-Their droppings are known for triggering human slips and falls, as well as accelerating the aging of structures and statues.
-This makes it imperative to get rid of pigeons in highly trafficked areas.
-More seriously, pigeons may carry diseases such as cryptococcosis, toxoplasmosis, salmonella, food poisoning, and more.
+More seriously, pigeons may carry diseases such as cryptococcosis, toxoplasmosis, salmonella, and more.
 Also, their droppings may harbor the growth of fungus, which causes histoplasmosis.
-Other pests may live on these birds, including fleas, lice, mites, ticks, and other pests.
-Pests may also infest nests such as stored product pests.
+Other pests may live on these birds including fleas, lice, mites, and ticks.